- Chapter 1 – First Three Days

 The Twinmold Child demands four more masks, then asks you a slightly more disturbing question than any of the other children.

 Fierce Deity’s Mask

-At long last, go speak with the Majora Child.
+At long last, go speak with the child at the tree.
 Unlike the others, he doesn’t want to play hide and seek, but rather “good guys versus bad guys,” with you being the bad guy, naturally.
-If you have collected all 20 regular masks and given them to the other children, he will exclaim that you have no masks to play with and give you the most powerful mask in the entire game!
-After that, the battle with the final boss of the game will commense.
+If you have collected all 20 regular masks and given them to the other children, he will exclaim that you have no masks to play with and gives you the most powerful mask in the entire game: the Fierce Deity Mask!
+After that, the battle with the final boss of the game will commence.

 13.5 Majora’s Mask

 Simply walk forward to begin the final battle.
-I hope you brought fairies and green potion.
-If you’re really spoiled, Chateau Romani, which I highly recommend.
-The main thing you’ll need for this battle is Arrows.
-There’s two jars near your starting location that have some, but they won’t come back, so make them count!
+You’d better have Fairies and some way to restore magic.
+The main thing you’ll need for this battle is arrows.
+There are two jars near your starting location that have some, but they won’t come back, so make them count!
 Note: If you have the Fierce Deity Mask, you can ignore the strategies below.
 Simply Z- or L-target the boss and spam B to pummel him!

 The first is to turn on its side and attempt to saw you in half.
-You can easily dodge or block against it with your shield, but you can also charge up a Spin Attack and release it as it’s passing over you to stun it.
+You can easily dodge or block it with your Shield, but you can also charge up a Spin Attack and release it as it’s passing over you to stun it.